dstackai/dstack/docs/workflows.md

 #### Custom providers

-If you'd like to implement your custom logic of creating `Jobs` per `Workflow`, you can build your own custom `Provider`.
+If you'd like to implement your custom logic of creating jobs per workflow, you can build your own custom provider.
 Learn more on how this can be done by reading the [corresponding guide](custom-providers.md).

 ### Examples

-You can find some examples of `Workflows` in [`dstackai/dstack-examples`](https://github.com/dstackai/dstack-examples) GitHub repository.
-Feel free to clone the repository and run any of the `Workflows` defined there.
+You can find some examples of workflows in [`dstackai/dstack-examples`](https://github.com/dstackai/dstack-examples) GitHub repository.
+Feel free to clone the repository and run any of the workflows defined there.

 ## Run workflows

 !!! warning ""
-    Note, before you can run `Workflows`, you have to [set up runners](quickstart.md#step-1-set-up-runners).
+    Note, before you can run workflows, you have to [set up runners](quickstart.md#step-1-set-up-runners).

 ### Install the CLI

-Before you can run workflows, you have to install the dstack `CLI`:
+Before you can run workflows, you have to install the dstack CLI:

 ```bash
 pip install dstack -U
 ```

-Then, you have to configure the `CLI` with your `Token`:
+Then, you have to configure the CLI with your token:

 ```bash
 dstack config --token <token>